 FOOD SECURITY SNAPSHOT

-In light of decreasing domestic production, strong domestic demand and environmental concerns, Saudi Arabia is encouraging agricultural investments abroad and re-exporting products to Saudi Arabia.
-This initiative targets wheat, rice, barley, yellow corn and green forage.
+In light of the decreasing domestic agricultural production and strong domestic demand for food and feed, the country is encouraging agricultural investments abroad for products to be then imported.
+This initiative targets wheat, rice, barley, yellow maize, soybeans and green forage.

 Cereal imports to increase in 2017/18

 Cereal import requirements in the 2017/18 marketing year (July/June) are early forecast at 20.5 million tonnes, about 9 percent above the previous year and 3 million tonnes above the five‑year average.
 Imports of barley and maize, mainly used for feed, constitute the bulk of the cereal imports and are forecast at 11 million tonnes and 4.2 million tonnes, respectively.
 The Government has been encouraging the use of processed feed instead of raw barley with the aim to reduce barley imports by 1.5 million tonnes by 2020.
 Wheat imports are expected to remain high at 3.9 million tonnes, while rice imports are forecast at an average level of about 1.3 million tonnes.

 Subsidies to be replaced by cash transfer programme